deannabosschert/deannabosschert/README.md

   <img align="center"  style="border:2px solid purple;" src="https://github-readme-stats.vercel.app/api?username=deannabosschert" alt="a visualisation of my github stats.
 It states that so far I've got 28 stars, made 1100 commits, 155 Pull Requests, 171 issues and have contributed to 21 projects." />
 </a>

-(contribution graph is a bit off as I worked mostly/only on projects in GitLab during my internship..)
+(contribution graph for 2021 is a bit off as I worked mostly/only on projects in GitLab during my internship..)

 ---